-Next, we describe training/re-training with Rx-Caffe to obtain DNN models for crossbar based systems.
-The major challenges that arise during training/re-training of DNNs for these architectures are: (i) the data-structures (inputs, outputs, weights) should abide by the range and resolution constraints at all times, and (ii) errors and gradients computed during backpropagation should be appropriately scaled to ensure network convergence~\footnote{Stochastic-gradient descent solver assumes the forward and backward passes to be contiguous and differentiable.
+Next, we describe re-training with RxNN to improve the inference accuracy of DNNs on resistive crossbar systems.
+The major challenges that arise during DNN re-training for crossbar systems are: (i) the data-structures (inputs, outputs, weights) should abide by the range and resolution constraints at all times, and (ii) errors and gradients computed during back-propagation should be appropriately scaled to ensure network convergence~\footnote{The stochastic-gradient descent solver assumes the forward and backward passes to be contiguous and differentiable.
 However, crossbar abstraction of vector-matrix multiplication does not ensure these conditions.}.
-Rx-Caffe meets these constraints by using a crossbar abstracted forward pass and a floating-point based backward pass.
-It appropriately converts and scales the data-structures between abstractions to ensure that the network trains with minimal impact on the overall training speed, which is extremely critical in the context of large-scale DNNs.
+RxNN meets these constraints by utilizing a crossbar-based forward pass and a floating-point based backward pass.
+It appropriately converts and scales the data-structures between forward and backward passes to ensure that the network re-trains with minimal impact on the overall training time, which is extremely critical in the context of large-scale DNNs.